 Student Teaching Grades 4-8 (Clinical Teaching) (3-0) Prerequisites Senior or post baccalaureate status and admission to student teaching.
 Corequisite: Concurrent enrollment in CURR4198.
-(This is one half of the student teaching requirement for those seeking all-level certification in art, music or physical education.)
+(This is one half teaching.
+Corequisite: Concurrent enrollment in CURR4198.
+(This is one ha of the student teaching requirement for those seeking all-level certification in art, music or physical education.)
 Involves a six-week assignment in a public school in grades 4-8 with joint supervision by the public school and university personnel.
 This course is pass/fail.
 (Fall, Spring)